SwedbankPay/design.swedbankpay.com/README.md

 ## Installing / Getting started

-The installation guides in this file is for further development of the design guide, and is not necessary if you plan to use the design guide in your project.
+The installation guides in this file is for further development of the DesignGuide, and is not necessary if you plan to use the DesignGuide in your project.

 ### Prerequisites

-Design guide requires [Node.js](https://nodejs.org/en/) (includes npm).
+DesignGuide requires [Node.js](https://nodejs.org/en/) (includes npm).

 ### Installing